 ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.

 ppm: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water.

-A required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water.